-The last method presented is the most similar to the one that is being designed [6].
+The last method presented is the most similar to the one that is being designed [14].
 This study uses a contact force as an external perturbation.
 The stimulus is created by applying a force controlled pull on the subject's body in the anteroposterior direction.
-It measures centre of mass (CoM) and centre of pressure (CoP) excursions to sinusoidal pull stimuli at different frequencies and with various force magnitudes.
+It measures center of mass (CoM) and CoP excursions to sinusoidal pull stimuli at different frequencies and with various force magnitudes.
 The setup allows the application of a pull on the subject's body in the sagittal plane and thereby exert a defined torque about their ankle joints.
-The stimuli is applied via a body harness by means of two force controlled rope winches (servo motors) under computer control, as shown schematically in figure 2.5.
-Sinusoidal stimulus profiles are applied at five different frequencies (0.05, 0.1, 0.2, 0.4 and 0.8 Hz) and three different amplitudes of torque about the ankle joint ( $\pm 1$ , $\pm 4$ and $\pm 16$ N m).
+The stimuli is applied via a body harness by means of two force controlled rope winches (servomotors) under computer control, as shown schematically in figure 2.5.
+Sinusoidal stimulus profiles are applied at five different frequencies (0.05, 0.1, 0.2, 0.4 and 0.8 Hz) and three different amplitudes of torque about the ankle joint (± 1 , ± 4 and ± 16 N m).
 During these stimuli, subjects are standing upright, heels 5 cm apart, on a motion platform.
 The platform rests on six 'legs', each incorporating a motor capable of producing a change in the length of the leg (hexapod with Stuart principle).
 The motors are controlled by a computer to generate platform tilts in the sagittal plane with the axis through subjects' ankle joint during some of the stimuli.

-Figure 2.3: Balance disruption applied in the posterior direction at shoulder level[5].
+Figure 2.3: Balance disruption applied in the posterior direction at shoulder level[13].

-Figure 2.4: Balance disruption applied in the posterior direction at iliac crest level[5].
+Figure 2.4: Balance disruption applied in the posterior direction at iliac crest level[13].

 Figure 2.5: Schematic presentation of stimulus conditions.
 Sinusoidal pull stimuli were applied by means of two force-controlled cable winches via a padded body harness to exert defined torques about the subject's ankle joint in the a-p direction.
-The subject stood on a motion platform which was either stationary or was tilted in fixed register with spontaneous and stimulus-evoked body excursions[6].
+The subject stood on a motion platform which was either stationary or was tilted in fixed register with spontaneous and stimulus-evoked body excursions[14].

-2.3 Force control with servo motors
+2.3 Force control with servomotors